 Read on to discover all the adventurous things to do in Kalimantan and the best places to visit and add to your itinerary.

 When traveling in Borneo keep in mind that distances between two destinations are usually huge and that most activities are quite expensive.
-You can travel Borneo on a budget but you’ll be missing on a lot of great adventures.
+You can travel to Borneo on a budget but you’ll be missing a lot of great adventures.

 Disclaimer: this post contains affiliate links, which means that if you click on any links and make a purchase I’ll get a small commission, at no cost to you.

 Map of the best places to visit in Kalimantan